 PubNub automatically creates a ‘presence channel’ for each channel.
-This ‘sister’ presence channel is the name of the original channel with ‘-pnpres’ appended to the the name.
+This ‘sister’ presence channel is the name of the original channel with ‘-pnpres’ appended to the name.
 For example, the presence channel for the channel ‘myChatRoom’ is ‘myChatRoom-pnpres’.
-Presence exists for channel groups as well; if the channel group is ‘myChannelGroup’, the presence channel group becomes ‘myChannelGroup-pnpres’.
+Presence exists for channel groups as well; if the channel group is ‘myChannelGroup’, the presence channel-group becomes ‘myChannelGroup-pnpres’.
 Subscribing to a presence channel group (e.g. ‘myChannelGroup-pnpres’) will return the presence events for every channel in the original channel group.

 There are numerous presence events we monitor: join, leave, timeout, state-change, and channel active/inactive.

 - fired when the user first subscribes to a channel

 - fired when user cleanly exits (unsubscribes) from the channel

 - fired when a connection is severed and subscriber has not been seen in the period of the heartbeat (default 320 seconds)

 - fired anytime the state is changed using the state API

 - note: a state-change event is not fired when a user subscribes with state passed in as a parameter (rather, the state is passed along as part of the join event payload)